tauproject/kdc/README.md

     tauproject/kdc:shimmer
 ```

-If this is the first time the container has been run with a realm database will be created in `/opt/kerberos/db/MYREALM` (in this example).
+If this is the first time the container has been run with this realm name and database directory, a new realm database will be created in `/opt/kerberos/db/MYREALM` (in this example).
 An `admin/admin@MYREALM` principal will be created and granted access to use  `kadmin`; the password for this principal is written to `/opt/kerberos/db/MYREALM/admin-pw`.

 #### Local `kadmin` mode

 ```
 $ docker run -it \
-    -e REALM=MYREALM \
+    -e REALM=MYREALM  -e HOSTNAME=$(hostname) \
     -v /opt/kerberos/db:/app/db \
     tauproject/kdc:shimmer kadmin
 ```

 The container will shut down once you exit `kadmin`.

+#### Configuring replication

+This container can be used as a source for [incremental propagation](https://www.h5l.org/manual/HEAD/info/heimdal/Incremental-propagation.html) to replicas.

+1. Create `iprop/<hostname>@MYREALM`principals for each replica, and add their full principal names, one per line, to `/opt/kerberos/db/MYREALM/slaves`.
+2. Add a principal for `iprop/$(hostname)` (which should match the `HOSTNAME`  environment variable set via `docker run`).
+3. Start the container as usual, but publish TCP port 2121 in addition to the usual Kerberos ports (i.e., `docker run -p 2121:2121 ...`)

 ### Caveats & limitations

 1. Change the `admin/admin` password (or delete the principal altogether) and remove the `admin-pw` file from the realm database directory  once the realm has been created.
 2. There is no provision for importing data from an existing KDC database.
-3. Replication configuration is not currently orchestrated.

 ### Copyright